Malini Kishor Sanghvi College of Commerce & Economics

 Malini Kishor Sanghvi College of Commerce and Economics commenced in 1994 under Ritambhara Vishva Vidyapeeth with inspiration of former Chairperson Padma Bhushan Smt.
 Poornimaben Pakvasa, Didi of Dang Tribals.
 MKS is currently headed by President Shri Ashwinbhai Mehta, Managing Trustee Shri Umeshbhai Sanghvi and Executive Trustee Shri Apurvabhai Patel.

 Principal Dr Keshav Ghorude is leading the college.

-A notable alumni of MKS College is the Indian actress Janvi Chheda.
+A notable alumna of MKS College is the Indian actress Janvi Chheda.

 History

 It received donations from businessmen and patrons Shri Kishorbhai Sanghvi, Late Shri Mafatlal Mehta, and support from ex-President Late Shri Dipchandbhai Gradi and ex-Managing Trustee Late Shri Haribhai Dresswala.
 Ritambhara Vishva Vidyapeeth has received Gujarati linguistic minority status and the college is affiliated to the University of Mumbai, on a permanent non-grant basis.
 Malini Kishor Sanghvi Degree and Junior College and M.Com (Management) has student strength of more than 5000.
 In its 21 years the college has not only grown immensely in student strength but has also diversified and added a repertoire of new course.